ANSSI-FR/sftp2misp/README.md

 Automation script to download JSON MISP files from a SFTP server and import them via API to a MISP instance.

 ## Requirements

 - a SFTP server with SSH key-based authentication
 - a MISP server (> 2.4.150) with API key-based authentication (Sync User role)
 - a Linux server with python 3.8 to run the script

 ## Installation

 Preferably, use a Python virtual environment (virtualenv) Python to install dependencies :

-- create virtualenv : `python3 -m venv path/to/venv`
+- Create virtualenv : `python3 -m venv path/to/venv`
-- activate virtualenv : `source path/to/venv/bin/activate`
+- Activate virtualenv : `source path/to/venv/bin/activate`
-- install dependencies : `pip install -r requirements.txt`
+- Install dependencies : `pip install -r requirements.txt`

 ## Configuration

 Default configuration file for environment variables and parameters is `conf/config.yaml`.
-- copy configuration file template : `cp conf/config.template.yaml conf/config.yaml`
+- Copy configuration file template : `cp conf/config.template.yaml conf/config.yaml`
-- edit `conf/config.yaml` depending on your environment, help is available in comments.
+- Edit `conf/config.yaml` depending on your environment, help is available in comments.

 By default :
-- download folder for JSON MISP files is `./output`.
+- Download folder for JSON MISP files is `./output`.
-- logging file is `./log/sftp.log`.
+- Logging file is `./log/sftp.log`.

 ## Run